 If requested timeseries are not yet built or they need to be downloaded from the server, the function will immediately return -1.

-When requesting data by the start date and the number of required elements, only data whose date is less (earlier) or equal to the date specified.
+When requesting data by the start date and the number of required elements, only data whose date is less than (earlier) or equal to the date specified will be returned.
 It means, the open time of any bar, for which value is returned (volume, spread, value on the indicator buffer, prices Open, High, Low, Close or open time Time) is always less or equal to the specified one.

 When requesting data in a specified range of dates, only data from this interval will be returned.
 The interval is set and counted up to seconds.
 It means, the open time of any bar, for which value is returned (volume, spread, value on the indicator buffer, prices Open, High, Low, Close or open time Time) is always within the requested interval.